 Places to Participate

-Each Sunday at 9 a.m. we meet for Bible study with small groups divided based on age.
+Each Sunday at 9am we meet for Bible study and worship all together and then split off into small groups based on age.

 Youth Bible Study

-Wednesday nights at 6 p.m. on the youth floor, we gather for games, worship, and preaching.
+Wednesday nights from 6-7:15pm on the youth floor.
+We gather for games, worship, and learning about the Love of God through Scripture.

-A weekend retreat for high school students where small groups stay in host homes for the weekend to participate in Bible study, worship, and fun!
+A weekend retreat for middle school and high school students where small groups stay in host homes for the weekend to participate in Bible study, worship, and fun!

-At Heart of Texas Baptist Encampment on Lake Brownwood, middle school students have the opportunity to worship, play, and grow spiritually.
+At Heart of Texas Baptist Encampment on Lake Brownwood.
+Middle school students have the opportunity to worship, play, and grow in their relationship with Jesus.

 Whether it is serving breakfast in downtown Abilene at City Light, hosting a book fair on the border in Douglas, AZ, or families serving together in south Texas, there are many ways throughout the year to serve and love our neighbors.